log10-io/log10/examples/README.md

 ## Evals

+Can be run on `OpenAI` or `Anthropic`

-- `match.py` A simple example showcasing how to use metrics such as Match
+- `match.py` A simple example showcasing how to use metrics such as Match, Includes
+- `fuzzy.py` Fuzzy matching

 ## Logging (and debugging)